• Skip to main content

 Should your Drywall be Certified – GreenGuard Gold or UL?

-More than a decade ago, some drywall did test positive for formaldehyde, in that sense, GreenGuard Gold is the best certification for this case, as it ensures the levels are extremely low, the same as outdoor air.
-More details on GreenGuard levels in this post on certifications.
+In that type of rare situation, GreenGuard Gold is the best certification, as it ensures the VOC levels are extremely low, the same as outdoor air.

 Sources: